Simon Fuller: Fashion activity

-Sports activity
+Sport activity

-In 2003, Fuller formed a joint venture partnership with British footballer David Beckham, building a global business and later negotiating his five year contract to join LA Galaxy.
-In 2014, Fuller and Beckham discussed plans to buy an MLS football team in Miami.
+In 2003, Fuller formed a joint venture partnership with British footballer David Beckham and went onto build a diverse range of business interests in sport, leisure, fashion and entertainment over a period of 16 years that became known as Brand Beckham.
+In 2006 Fuller took on representation of the England football team at Beckham's suggestion and the following year Fuller negotiated his five year contract for Beckham to join LA Galaxy.
+In 2013, Fuller and Beckham discussed plans to buy an MLS football team in Miami with Beckham thanking Fuller in an interview with CNN: “When I signed my contract my manager Simon Fuller actually got a clause in the contract that enabled me to have a franchise at the end of my playing career”.

 Later in the same year Fuller and Beckham launched a new global whisky in partnership with British drinks company Diageo.
 Fuller's plan to deliver Beckham's ownership of an MLS team was announced in January 2018 when Miami was confirmed as 25th MLS team.
 The Financial Times reported that Fuller sold his interests in David Beckham's business in 2019 for a reported £50m.
+In 2025, The Sunday Times published an interview in which Fuller explained how he created "Brand Beckham".

 In 2009, Fuller took on personal representation of British No.1 tennis player Andy Murray, representing him during his US Open and Wimbledon wins and later helping the player to establish his own business.
 In March 2011, Fuller was announced as the manager of British F1 driver Lewis Hamilton and surprised many when he moved Hamilton from McLaren and signed him to a long-term contract with the MercedesAMG team.
 Hamilton won the 2014 F1 World Championship and publicly thanked Fuller for his support.

-Charity work

-Fuller has championed many causes through his working life including The Prince's Trust, Amnesty International, Save the Children, United Nations Foundation, UNICEF, Greenpeace, WWF and Comic Relief.
-His idea for a philanthropic TV platform Idol Gives Back raised well over $185 million for US and African charities and led to Fuller being honored by UN Secretary General Ban Ki-moon in 2011: "Simon Fuller is an extraordinary leader" he said.
-"Idol Gives Back is a tremendous initiative in giving Americans a way to save lives around the world".

-In 2008, Charles, Prince of Wales, thanked Fuller for his support of The Prince's Trust, stating; "He has been one of the most effective and generous ambassadors for my Trust, which I set up 32 years ago to help the most disadvantaged young people in the United Kingdom.
-There are many young people in the United Kingdom whose lives have been transformed and, in some cases, saved – literally – thanks to the contribution which Simon has made."

-In 2009, Fuller founded Malaria No More UK in London, donating resources and funds to allow the charity to lead the fight against malaria.
-Fuller remains a passionate ambassador for the cause and has shared his own experience of malaria with the charity.

 Personal life

-Fuller married his long-term girlfriend Natalie Swanston in May 2008, and they have three children.
+Fuller married his long-term partner Natalie Swanston in May 2008, and they have three children.
+In May 2025, his wife Natalie filed for divorce.